British Latin

 British Latin or British Vulgar Latin was the Vulgar Latin spoken in Great Britain in the Roman and sub-Roman periods.
-While Britain formed part of the Roman Empire, Latin became the principal language of the elite, especially in the more romanized south and east of the island.
-However, in the less romanized north and west it never substantially replaced the Brittonic language of the indigenous Britons.
+While Britain formed part of the Roman Empire, Latin became the principal language of the elite and in the urban areas of the more romanised south and east of the island.
+In the less romanised north and west it never substantially replaced the Brittonic language of the indigenous Britons.
 In recent years, scholars have debated the extent to which British Latin was distinguishable from its continental counterparts, which developed into the Romance languages.

 After the end of Roman rule, Latin was displaced as a spoken language by Old English in most of what became England during the Anglo-Saxon settlement of the fifth and sixth centuries.
-It survived in the remaining Celtic regions of western Britain but died out in those regions too by about 700, when it was replaced by the local Brittonic languages.
+It survived in the remaining Celtic regions of western Britain.
+However, it also died out in those regions by about 700; it was replaced by the local Brittonic languages.

 Background

 At the inception of Roman rule in AD 43, Great Britain was inhabited by the indigenous Britons, who spoke the Celtic language known as Brittonic.
 Roman Britain lasted for nearly four hundred years until the early fifth century.
 For most of its history, it encompassed what was to become England and Wales as far north as Hadrian’s Wall, but with the addition, for shorter periods, of territories further north up to, but not including, the Scottish Highlands.

-Historians often refer to Roman Britain as comprising a "highland zone" to the north and west of the country and a "lowland zone" in the south and east, with the latter being more thoroughly romanized and having a Romano-British culture.
+Historians often refer to Roman Britain as comprising a "highland zone" to the north and west of the country and a "lowland zone" in the south and east, with the latter being more thoroughly romanised and having a Romano-British culture.
 Particularly in the lowland zone, Latin became the language of most of the townspeople, of administration and the ruling class, the army and, following the introduction of Christianity, the church.
 Brittonic remained the language of the peasantry, which was the bulk of the population; members of the rural elite were probably bilingual.
 In the highland zone, there were only limited attempts at Romanisation, and Brittonic always remained the dominant language.

 Throughout much of western Europe, from Late Antiquity, the Vulgar Latin of everyday speech developed into locally distinctive varieties which ultimately became the Romance languages.
-However, after the end of Roman rule in Britain during the early 5th century, Vulgar Latin died out as an everyday spoken language.
+However, after the end of Roman rule in Britain in the early 5th century, Vulgar Latin died out as an everyday spoken language.
 The timing of its demise as a vernacular in Britain, its nature and its characteristics have been points of scholarly debate in recent years.